 Warabi Starch: わらび粉 (Warabi-ko)

-- Warabiko is the starch made from the ground roots of the Japanese Warabi plant, also known as bracken.
+- Warabiko is the starch made by grinding the root of the Japanese warabi plant, also known as bracken.
 This fiddlehead fern creates a distinctive starch which is mild in sweetness, transparency, and has a jelly-like texture.
-The most popular use for it is to make warabi-mochi, a jelly-like wagashi (japanese sweet) most often enjoyed with kinako (soybean powder) and kuromitsu (Japanese black syrup).
+The most popular use for it is to make warabi-mochi, a jelly-like wagashi (Japanese sweet) most often enjoyed with kinako (soybean powder) and kuromitsu (Japanese black syrup).

 Potato Starch: 片栗粉 (katakuriko)

 - Katakuriko is the Japanese name for potato starch and is used as a thickener in Japanese cooking.
-It was originally sourced from dogtooth violet plants but now is sourced from potatoes which are cheaper and more accessible.
-Make sure not to confuse katakuriko with potato flour as this starch is very fine, has little fiber or protein and has no taste.
+It was originally sourced from dogtooth violet plants but is now sourced from potatoes, which are cheaper and more abundant.
+Make sure not to confuse katakuriko with potato flour as this starch is very fine, has little fiber or protein, and has no taste.

 Barley Starch: はったい粉 (hattaiko)